-Mapreduce tutorial covers the introduction to MapReduce, definition, why MapReduce, algorithms, examples, installation, API (Application Programming interface), implementation of MapReduce, MapReduce Partitioner, MapReduce Combiner, and administration.
+MapReduce tutorial covers the introduction to MapReduce, its definition, why MapReduce, algorithms, examples, installation, API (Application Programming interface), implementation of MapReduce, MapReduce Partitioner, MapReduce Combiner, and administration.

 Why to use MapReduce?

-Initially created by Google, MapReduce soon gained immense popularity because of its unmatched qualities mandating big data players to deploy it.
-Some of it unique features are as follows:
+Initially created by Google, MapReduce soon gained immense popularity due to its unmatched qualities, which mandated big data players to deploy it.
+Some of its unique features are as follows:

 Apart from the above key features some of the key highlights of this technology are:

-- Map task stores data into local disk while Reduce task in HDFS.
+- Map task stores data into a local disk while Reduce task in HDFS.